Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 The state department of public safety is the official repository for Arizona criminal records, but other state agencies can have information that is typically part of the criminal history report.
 Criminal history reports can also be provided by local law enforcement agencies or sheriff’s departments.
 Fingerprinting can also be completed at the local level for a fingerprint-based background check.

-What’s the Best Way to Find Out If Someone Is On Probation Or Parole in Arizona?
+What’s the Best Way To Find Out if Someone Is on Probation or Parole in Arizona?

 When someone is convicted of a misdemeanor or felony offense and placed on supervised probation, these records are typically maintained by the state’s department of corrections.
 Parolees are also supervised by department of corrections workers in Arizona as part of the community corrections division.